FormidableLabs/builder/README.md

         lib-name@right-version
 ```

-This unfortunately mean that the search path for `require("lib-name")` is:
+This unfortunately means that the search path for `require("lib-name")` is:

 ```
 # From file path priority resolution